 Generation Z is the first generation to have ready access to internet technology at a young age.
 While growing up, Gen Z has witnessed an unprecedented amount of technology that previous generations did not have, in particular, due to the web revolution that occurred throughout the 1990s.
 Generation Z has been described as having a digital bond to the Internet and the internet and smartphones may help Generation Z to escape from the mental and emotional struggles they face offline.

 Owning a smartphone is now the norm for at least three-quarters of Generation Z. Over a quarter of teens are online constantly and as a result, Generation Z is more likely to share different types of information than teenagers in 2006 were.
 Gen Z is very active on social media as well, especially on sites like Instagram and Snapchat which their parents are less likely to use.
+Instagram, in particular, is extremely popular among younger generations, given that it has over 2.3 billion monthly active users.

 On a personal level, Gen Z seeks immediate validation and acceptance through social media and many of their important conversations in life take place there.
 Friendships can take place almost 100% online.
 They have the ability to adapt their social media personality according to the audience.